Date: June 1, 2022

 Those words were cover for deals we cut with local government to get tax holidays or to have them build amenities that made those offices viable, in return for our commitment that you'd all be spending money in local cafes, dry cleaners and childcare centers, and perhaps even move to the area to provide a surge of property taxes.

 Local governments are reminding us of those deals and demanding we either bring you and your spending back, or start paying tax retrospectively.

 Pressure from pension funds

 You may also have read about pension funds lobbying governments.
-Their beef is that real estate is one of their main investments and if that class of asset tanks, you can expect considerably smaller retirement incomes.
+Their beef is that commercial real estate is one of their main investments and if that class of asset tanks, you can expect considerably smaller retirement incomes.
 Which in turn means governments have to provide more income support that they can't currently afford.